jaclas/transfORM/README.md

 ```

 Current limitations:
-- keys can only be simple and of an integer type
+- primary key can only be simple and of an integer type
 - cannot be downloaded other than via a primary key